-Every year, we release an updated version of the LSAT Logic Games Bible, including this year's 2016 version.
+Every year, we release an updated version of the LSAT Logic Games Bible, including the 2016 version.
 We do this to account for changes in the test, to expand and clarify certain explanations, and to add new and refreshed content in order to keep the books as useful as possible.
-Because of the extent of these yearly changes, one of the most common questions we get each year is: can I use an LGB from a prior year to study for this year's LSAT?
+Because of the extent of these yearly changes, one of the most common questions we get each year is: can I use an LGB from a prior year to study for this year’s LSAT?
 Sometimes the answer is yes, and sometimes it is no. This year, the answer is no, so please allow me a moment to explain why.

 First, if you’ve bought a new Logic Games Bible in the past several months from us or a major retailer such as Amazon, you should already have the 2016 version.
 We typically begin shipping the newest version of the book as soon as it arrives so that students automatically get the most updated version.
 However, with the prevalence of other channels such as eBay and Craigslist, sometimes students end up with older copies.
 If you have an older version, there’s nothing “wrong” with it, and the advice therein won’t hurt your score.
 When we release new versions, what we attempt to do is make them easier to use and more comprehensive.
 The newest version is always the most optimal vehicle for learning Logic Games, and the revisions I make are partially based on student suggestion, so each year the books get easier and easier to use.